RapsLepeli/Proof-of-Work-Implementation/README.md

 ### 1.1 Introduction

-This project centres around creating a blockchain system with a Proof-of-Work (PoW) consensus algorithm designed primarily for research and testing purposes.
+This project centers around creating a blockchain system with a Proof-of-Work (PoW) consensus algorithm designed primarily for research and testing purposes.
 The system comprises several key components: a distributed blockchain data structure that securely records transactions, a Peer-to-Peer network to simulate participant interactions, the PoW consensus algorithm to